 Thamel can be difficult to understand when you first arrive.
 There are no street names on signposts in general.
 It's best thought of as a mass of unorganized streets.
 Locating a restaurant or hotel at a junction (chowk) is a good way to find your way around) There's no fixed boundary to Thamel as such.
 Although it's not a particularly large area knowing its center is a good way not to get lost in the cacophony of streets, people and traffic that await.

 I choose the center of Thamel to be the street junction between the 3 mini supermarkets by Hot Breads Bakery.
 Officially this is known as Chaksibari Chowk.
 This is one of the "pedestrian areas".

 From there you can head south along Chaksibari marg (road) to Durbar Square.

-To the south are souvenir stores leading to J.P Road and further to Thahity Chowk which leads to Durbar Square.
+To the south or left at Hot Breads are souvenir stores leading to J.P Road and further to Thahity Chowk which leads to Durbar Square.

 If you take the east road from Narshing Chowk you'll pass Tri Devi with more expensive trekking store and on to Kantipath, Durbar Marg and the old royal palace.

-If you take a left at Hot Breads you'll pass Kathmandu Guesthouse to another junction.
+If you take a left (north) at Hot Breads you'll pass Kathmandu Guesthouse & Sam's bar to another junction.
 From here to the left you'll reach Satghumti (Seven Corner Street) with a mix of trekking stores, coffee chops and eateries.